Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 ### Review comments
 - In display.py, in the first query, you should also filter by user_id, and use this: WHERE ca.name = :card_name AND co.user_id = :user_id.
 This makes it so that each user can only get their own collection.

+### display.py has been updated for the above review comments

 ### Review comments not accepted
 - In display.py, there's no validation to prevent displaying the same card multiple times.
 A user could add the same card to their display multiple times.
 This doesn't make sense from a user interface perspective.
 The endpoint should check if a card is already being displayed before adding it again.